PublicGeyserConnect/MinecraftStatusBot/README.md

 Like just about any other bot, is used to ping a specified server.
 By default, it'll check for both Java and Bedrock servers on the specified address.

 `/server add alias address port`
 This is used to add a server to your Discord's saved server list.
-You're allowed 5 saved servers
+You're allowed 5 saved servers.
+All fields are required.
 - alias: what you want to name the server
 - address: the connection address for the server
 - port: the port for your server (defaults: Java 25565, Bedrock 19132)